tencent cloud

 System.out.println("Send delay message: " + result);

-The time ranges of scheduled and delayed messages varies based on different cluster specifications.
-For details, see Product Series.
+The allowable time range for scheduled and delayed messages varies depending on the cluster specifications.
+For more information, see Product Series.